A new method for estimation and model selection: $\rho$-estimation

 If $\FF$ is VC-subgraph with index $\overline V$ on a set $\X$ and $\norm{f}_{\infty}\le 1$ for all $f\in \FF$, it follows from Theorem~2.6.7 in van der Vaart and Wellner~\citeyearpar{MR1385671} that, for some numerical constant $K$ and all probability measures $Q$ on $\X$,

 Noticing that $N(\FF,Q,1)=1$ since the closed ball of center 0 and radius 1 contains $\FF$, we derive, since $\overline{V}\ge1$, that there exists a universal constant $A$ such that

-When the functions lying in $\FF$ are all nonnegative, it is not difficult to see that we can restrict the class of subgraphs to that of ``nonnegative subgraphs" gathering the sets of the form $\{(x,u)\in\X\times \R,\ f(x)>u\ge 0\}$.
+When the functions lying in $\FF$ are all non-negative, it is not difficult to see that we can restrict the class of subgraphs to that of ``non-negative subgraphs" gathering the sets of the form $\{(x,u)\in\X\times \R,\ f(x)>u\ge 0\}$.
 If $S$ is a subset of a linear space of dimension $D$ then $S$ is VC-subgraph with index $\overline V\le D+2$ (see Lemma~2.6.15 in van der Vaart and Wellner~\citeyearpar{MR1385671}).
 We shall repeatedly use the following properties of VC-subgraph classes.